-The Roman universal scholar, officer and administrative officer Gajus Plinius Secundus Major (23-79), better known as „Pliny the Elder", was among other things also a viticulture expert of his time.
-He studied philosophy and law in Rome, then embarked on a state military career and achieved high ranks under Emperor Titus (39-81).
+The Roman polymath, officer and administrator Gajus Plinius Secundus Major (23-79), better known as „Pliny the Elder", was, among other things, a viticultural expert of his time.
+He studied philosophy and law in Rome, then took up the state military career and attained high ranks under Emperor Titus (39-81).
 He was governor in several Roman provinces and finally commander of the Roman fleet in the Tyrrhenian Sea.
-From the age of 55 on, he lived near Pompeii and experienced the eruption of Vesuvius.
-He then died trying to save some of the people threatened by the Vesuvius eruption.
-His death is detailed in a letter from his nephew and stepson Pliny the Younger to the historian Tacitus (55-120).
+From the age of 55 he resided near Pompeii and witnessed the eruption of Vesuvius.
+He then died trying to save some of the threatened people during the eruption of Vesuvius.
+His death is recorded in detail in a letter from his nephew and stepson Pliny the Younger to the historian Tacitus (55-120).